FWD-LAB-21B01A1269/crop/README.md

 # Appications
 finding the correct crop that can be grown and the cautionary actions that can be taken for the crop to be grown
 # Resource Utilized
-   .
-Kaggle DataSet
-   .
-Google Colab
+   Kaggle DataSet,Google Colab
 # Technologies used
-   .
    Machine Learning Algorithms
 # Language Used
-   .
    Python